top of page

 6292 114th Ave, Fennville

 Standard School.
 Annexed to Fennville in 1961.
-State Historic Site.
+State Historic site.
 Residence in 1959.
-In 1959 there were 56 students enrolled
+In 1959, 56 students were enrolled

 Allegan